williamhaw/williamhaw.github.io/_posts/2021-02-27-using-mockito-with-scala-value-classes.md

 [Value classes](https://docs.scala-lang.org/overviews/core/value-classes.html) have two uses in Scala:

-1. Avoid allocation of an extra wrapper class at runtime.
+1. To avoid allocation of an extra wrapper class at runtime.
 2. As a tag for certain important pieces of data instead of passing raw strings and integers around.

 For example,